 Fig Wasp Facts

-- The term Fig Wasp refers to any member species of a specific polyphyletic group of wasps.
-These display a rather remarkable form of complete coevolution with the fig tree.
+- Firstly, the term Fig Wasp refers to any member species of a specific polyphyletic group of wasps.
+Furthermore, these display a rather remarkable form of complete coevolution with the fig tree.

-- In fact, the survival of each species in this group remains completely dependent upon the fig tree.
+- Most notably, the survival of each species in this group remains completely dependent upon the fig tree.
 This occurs because the female simply will not lay eggs in any other place.